aquamarine309/ADPuzzleTestVer/README.md

 # Antimatter Dimensions Puzzled

-This is a mod of the famous increamental game [Antimatter Dimensions](https://ivark.github.io/AntimatterDimensions).
+  This is a mod of the famous incremental game [Antimatter Dimensions](https://ivark.github.io/AntimatterDimensions).

 This mod changed some game mechanics to make the game full of puzzles (such as challenge combo).
 There is a new tab named "Logic".
-It will unlock when you reach Infinity.
+It will be unlocked when you reach Infinity.

 ### What does this mod change?